sparna-git/Sparnatural/docs/OWL-based-configuration.md

 Sparnatural can be configured using an OWL file edited in [Protégé](http://protege.stanford.edu) and saved in Turtle.

-Sparnatural can also be configured with an [[JSON-based configuration]], but OWL-based configuration brings:
+Sparnatural can also be configured with an [JSON-based configuration](JSON-based-configuration), but OWL-based configuration brings:
 - an editing environement (Protégé);
 - formal machine-readable links from Sparnatural configuration to business ontology;
 - sharing, publishing and reusing configurations;